Way of the Spirit

 Donations & Fees

-- Online or residential retreat sessions
+- Online and residential retreat sessions

-- Optional individual spiritual accompaniment with program staff (during Called to a Committed Life)
+- Optional individual spiritual accompaniment with program staff

-- Access to private web community (during Called to a Committed Life)
+- Access to private online community

-- Assigned readings often available to download electronically.
+- Assigned readings available electronically

 If you need financial assistance: